kjiak/Fashion-MNIST/README.md

-# FashionMNIST
+# Fashion-MNIST

-Prediction with FashionMNIST
+Prediction with Fashion-MNIST